 Phosphate coating properties often have oil or another type of sealer applied to provide maximum corrosion protection.
 The porous nature of the phosphate finish allows the oil or sealers to seep into the phosphate coating and become interlocked after drying.

-Zinc and/or manganese phosphate is used by the automotive, defense, firearms and machinery industries for corrosion protection and lubricity.
+Zinc and/or manganese phosphate is used by the automotive, defense, and machinery industries for corrosion protection and lubricity.
 Zinc and iron phosphate can also be used as a paint/coating base.

 Typical specifications for phosphate include DOD-P-16232 and Mil-DTL-16232.

 To learn more about our surface treatment processes, please contact the experts at Silvex Inc. today.